-Getting Your Name Off the Loan on Jointly-Owned Property
+Getting Your Name Off the Loan on Jointly-Owned Property in California

-There are countless reasons to co-sign on a mortgage with a romantic partner, friend, family member, or business partner when buying a property together.
+There are countless reasons to co-sign on a mortgage with a romantic partner, friend, family member, or business partner when buying a property in California together.
 The ideas of co-ownership or helping someone qualify for a mortgage may seem like a good idea at first, but can lead to issues down the road if you decide to remove yourself from the mortgage or want to end the co-ownership relationship.
 The relationship may deteriorate over time or you may be worried about your co-borrower’s financial means to pay off the loan.
 You may want to invest in your own property, but can’t get a loan for a second property since you’re already liable for the debt on the first property.
-You may want to access the equity in the home, but your co-borrower refuses to sell.
+You may want to access the equity in your valuable California home, but your co-borrower refuses to sell.
 Your credit report might show defaults or your credit score is lower than it would otherwise be because your co-borrower won’t timely pay the mortgage.

 It makes sense that your co-borrow wants you to remain on the loan, but what’s in it for you?
 After all, you are receiving no benefit from this property, but your co-borrower is using your equity to receive a discount mortgage.
 Having you on the mortgage gives lenders the security of knowing that there is another person liable for the entire amount of the loan in the event your co-borrower defaults on the loan.
 Removing you from the mortgage puts the burden of the entire loan on your co-borrower, something that neither the bank nor your co-borrower will be thrilled about.